Our website uses cookies for statistical purposes.

 The subsidiary is a means of expanding a foreign business by creating an autonomous legal entity in the country where the company will establish its presence.
 Unlike the branch, which is fully dependent on the parent company, the Latvian subsidiary will be a separate business structure that is incorporated and registered as any other resident company.

-The subsidiary in Latvia will be taxed as all other registered companies in the country, at the usual 25% corporate tax rate.
 Permanent establishments that have been operating in the country for less than one year may use a simplified regime in which the company only pays tax on 20% of its profit.
 One of our company formation agents in Latvia can give you more information on this taxation regime.
+This infographic might help when registering a subsidiary in Latvia:

-The joint-stock company and the private limited liability company are two business types that may be used to incorporate a subsidiary.
-The LLC or SIA is a suitable business form for small or medium companies, while the joint stock is preferred by larger corporations.
-Both types of companies have a minimum share capital and for registration, the founders must submit the company documents, application forms, and personal identification documents to the Latvian Commercial Register.
+The joint-stock company and the private limited liability company are two business entities that may be used to incorporate a subsidiary.
+The LLC (SIA) is a suitable business form for small or medium companies, while the joint stock is preferred by larger corporations.
+Both types of companies have a minimum share capital and, for registration, the founders must submit the company documents, application forms, and personal identification documents to the Latvian Commercial Register.

 5. register for tax purposes: additional registration for VAT purposes may be needed according to the commercial activities of the company.